DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 NB: This guide has been tested using an Alpine Linux container on Proxmox, using the default Alpine image that Proxmox pulls.

+NB: When using a tty on Alpine Linux, "Ctrl-Alt-Del" reboots the computer.

 ## Table of contents

 - [Configure SSH](#Configure-SSH)